Our School Namesake: Dr. Jenny Preston

 Allen’s newest elementary school bears the name of an individual who is more than familiar with education and school construction, Jenny Preston.

 Dr. Jenny Preston served as Allen ISD's superintendent of schools from 2000 to 2006.
 Prior to coming to Allen, she was superintendent at Graham ISD for 2 years.
 She began her teaching career in 1973 and later worked as a principal in Pine Tree and Mineola ISD before assuming the role of assistant superintendent in Pine Tree ISD in 1994.
-She was named as superintendent of Graham ISD in 1998 before coming to Allen ISD in 2000.
-Last year she returned to Allen for five months as Allen’s interim superintendent of schools.
+She was named superintendent of Graham ISD in 1998 before coming to Allen ISD in 2000.
 Overall, Preston has served Texas public school for more than 30 years.

 Since retiring in 2006, she has continued to serve public schools as an educational consultant working with districts throughout Texas and Oklahoma.

-In announcing the new school’s namesake, Board President Louise Master commented that “Jenny Preston is a model for our students and teachers to follow.
+In announcing the new school’s namesake, former Board President Louise Master commented that "Jenny Preston is an example for our students and teachers to follow.
 She has always demonstrated a deeper understanding of education and its importance to a community.
 Despite the challenges our school district may have faced, her decisions were always made with the best interest of children first.”

 “Education was always a priority in our home,” says Preston.
 “My father served on the Union Grove school board for 22 years and my mother was a long-time PTA volunteer.
 They had high expectations for all three of their daughters and we all went into education.”

 The education bloodline continues to run deep.
-Her two sons, Justin and John Paul and their wives, Julie and Amber are all Allen ISD teachers.
+Her two sons, Justin and John Paul are assistant principals, and their wives, Julie and Amber are Allen ISD teachers.